EEXCESS/privacy-proxy/README.md

 ## Purpose
 The purpose of the privacy proxy is to ensure users privacy in the EEXCESS system.
 Each query issued by the clients (e.g., Google Chrome extension, Wordpress plug-in) is sent to the privacy proxy before it is forwarded to the federated recommender.
 It allows obfuscating or anonymising it when it is required by the user.
 For instance, if a user does not want to share her location, then the privacy proxy will ensure that this information does not get to the federated recommender.

-## Installation
+## Installation and Deployment
 The privacy proxy is developed in Java.
+The easiest way to contribute to this project is to use a proper IDE (e.g., [Eclipse](http://eclipse.org/)).
 Dependencies are handled with Maven (no additional dependencies need to be installed manually).
+If you are using Eclipse, you can configure the project by doing:
+* Right-click on the project > Confgure > Convert to Maven Project
+* Right-click on the project > Maven > Update Project...

 To deploy the privacy proxy, a WAR file must be created from the project.
-If Eclipse is used: File > Export... > Web > WAR file.
+If you are using Eclipse: File > Export... > Web > WAR file.
 It can then we deployed on a TomCat server.

 ## Getting started
 At this stage of the project, the privacy proxy: